You are here

 Some people we spoke with during our review highlighted that, where there were concerns that inappropriate or blanket DNACPR decisions were in place, people and their families felt unable to challenge the issue or were unaware that it was inappropriate.
 We also heard that people working in adult social care settings felt overwhelmed, overloaded and unsupported in raising concerns.
 In many cases it was not clear who to raise concerns with.
 Some people told us that care providers had challenged blanket DNACPR decisions, but they felt no one was listening.

 Concerns around DNACPR decisions are not new.
-Before the outbreak of COVID-19 there had been concerns about aspects of DNACPR decisions.
+Before the pandemic of COVID-19 there had been concerns about aspects of DNACPR decisions.
 These concerns revolved around ensuring that:

 - The senior clinician responsible has made the decision in consultation with the person and in line with the Mental Capacity Act 2005.